Edennyk/vue-movie-app/README.md

+This is a my first Vue.js web application for search movies from OMdb.com

 # Vue - Movie app
-- vue3 , Bootstrap5, SCSS, OMDB API
+- vue3 , Bootstrap5, SCSS, OMDB API, lodash

 # What I learned (Summary)
 1. VueRouter